 - Salad with homemade dressing and lots of Farmer’s Market veggies

-Cut up potatoes, carrots, onions and mushrooms and place in the foil.
+Cut up potatoes, carrots, onions, and mushrooms and place in the foil.
 Add fresh crushed garlic (why not garlic powder?), salt, pepper, and pats of butter.
-Put polish sausage (yep, this was standard grocery store stuff, Hillshire Farm.
-It’s all about the taste on that part!) on top, sliced in tw0-inch chunks or bite-sized pieces, which is especially nice for children.
-(No cutting meat with a plastic knife on a paper plate is great!)
+Put polish sausage (I used to use standard grocery store stuff, Hillshire Farm and focused only on the taste; now Costco has some excellent nitrate-free Polish sausages) on top, sliced in two-inch chunks or bite-sized pieces, which is especially nice for children.
+(Not cutting meat with a plastic knife on a paper plate is great!)

 Fold the foil around the food and fold over to seal the top.
 Store in plastic bags in the cooler.
 Cook at the edge of the coals on a campfire until done, usually about 30 minutes for the potatoes to get soft.